 How to Make a Grab & Go Bag and What's Included

-A Grab & Go Bag (also known as a go bag, 72-hour kit, or emergency kit) is a cornerstone of emergency preparedness.
+A grab & go bag (also known as a go bag, 72-hour kit, or emergency kit) is a cornerstone of emergency preparedness.
 This essential item ensures that every family member is equipped with the necessities to get through the first few days if evacuation becomes necessary.
-A well-prepared Grab & Go Bag is built around three key components: core essentials, individual-specific needs, and shared essentials.
-Together, these components provide the crucial supplies needed when leaving home in a hurry.
-Let’s break each one down.
+A well-prepared grab & go bag is built around three key components: core essentials, shared essentials, and individual-specific needs.
+Together, they provide the crucial supplies needed when leaving home in a hurry.
+Let’s break down each component.

 Food